mwdev22/svc-init/README.md

 # svc-init

-a pair of Go rest api boilerplates (flat and standard) to jumpstart backend services.
+a pair of Go microservice boilerplates (flat and standard) to jumpstart backend services.

+currently only for api's exposed via rest, im going to add grpc support too.

 repository contains two alternative layouts you can use as a starting point: